 Training Scenario (Lesson Plan)

 1. Learning module Title:

 2. Hours:

 3. Description:

 4. Teaching problem Example: The teaching problem concerns: the identification of factors affecting the proper functioning of the system

-5. 5.
-Educational approach
+5. Educational approach Educational Dialogue

-Educational Dialogue
+Ed ucational approach descr

 This method is selected when you want to introduce a new subject / topic.
 Learners share ideas and views with each other and with the trainer.
 Learners develop thinking skills as they engange in depth with the issue in question.

-The purpose of this educational scenario is
+Pu rpose and Learning Outco omes

-Upon completion of the module, apprentices will be able to:
+The purpose of this educational scenario is Learning outcomes: Upon completion of the module, apprentices will be able to: L 1.
+L 2.
+L 3

-- 1. L1
+Participating Roles: prentice:

-- 2. L2.
+Reviews his /her existing knowledge.
+Participates actively in the training process with questions and answers, in response to the trainer's stimuli Collaborates with members of his/ her group, developing social skills.

-- 3. L3...
+Ap prentice in the context of a working group:

-- Reviews his /her existing knowledge. - Participates actively in the training process with questions and answers, in response to the trainer's stimuli - Collaborates with members of his/ her group, developing social skills.
+• Discusses with the group and the trainer on the subject of the teaching module Processes information, actively participates in the debate and expresses his/ her views.

-Apprentice in the context of a working group:
+Tra Trainer:

-- Discusses with the group and the trainer on the subject of the teaching module - Processes information, actively participates in the debate and expresses his/ her views.
+Sets the goals of the mo Coordinates and guides Provides explanations w Stimulates and broadens Supports apprentices in Evaluates the dialogue p the discussion hen requested s apprentices' interests

-- Sets the goals of the module - Coordinates and guides the discussion - Provides explanations when requested - Stimulates and broadens apprentices' interests - Supports apprentices in their reflection process - Evaluates the dialogue procedure of the apprentices based on the working plan.
+7. Activities: